Why Damon Key?

 In addition to the criteria applicable to summer associate candidates, lateral hires (which includes 3L’s and attorneys licensed in other jurisdictions) should already be members of the Hawaii Bar, or registered to sit for the next Hawaii Bar Exam, and positions are filled to meet current or anticipated needs in the Practice Groups.
 In your cover letter or resume, please indicate your Hawaii Bar number, or confirm that you are registered or are eligible to register for the upcoming Hawaii bar examination.

 The application and interview process for 3L’s and laterals is case-by-case, depending upon our current staffing needs.
 If your qualifications are what we are looking for to fill a specific need within one or more of our Practice Groups, we will schedule an interview.
-Please note that interviews will be held in our Honolulu office, or with our Northern California recruiter in San Francisco.
+Please note that interviews will be held in our Honolulu office.

 Contact us by e-mail or letter with the following information to begin the process: